marissap/notesbymaris/content/stats-1/index.md

 ---
 title: "Stats: Confidence Intervals"
+description: 'Brief post about confidence intervals in statistics.'
 date: '2019-07-22'
 image:
 tags: ['statistics']
-description: 'Who doesn't love statistics!'
 ---

 A confidence interval gives an estimated range of values which is likely to include an unknown population parameter.
 The level of a confidence interval (in percentage) gives the probability that our true value lies in the interval.